Reading Time: 5 minutes 55 seconds

 Your first reaction when this happens might be to go back to the drawing board and create a whole new training approach.
 Don't do that just yet.

 The issue may have nothing at all to do with your methods or style.
-Instead, you may find that you can help clients get better results by adding one more step in your exercise program.
+Instead, you may find that you can help clients get better results by adding one more step to your exercise program.
 That step involves motivational interviewing.

-You can't maintain a positive health behavior without motivation.
+You can't maintain positive health behavior without motivation.
 Motivational interviewing is a method used to stoke a client's internal or intrinsic motivation.
 Originally, it was created to help people struggling with substance abuse.
 Now this technique is used in the fitness industry.
 It can help promote lasting weight loss, increase regular physical activity, and make it easier to stick to a personal training program.

 Motivational interviewing assumes that all people can reach their full potential.
 This behavioral change model also recognizes that ambivalence—having contradicting beliefs and behaviors—is a normal part of the process.
 Further, it is the role of the coach to help identify a client's ambivalence.
 This is followed by finding ways to begin to match their beliefs with positive change.